 Things You Should Know

-The Shepweiler is very easy to train; that is if you know how and you have the personality of a true pack leader.
+The Shepweiler is very easy to train; that is, if you know what you’re doing and you have the personality of a true pack leader.
 You see, both the Rottweiler and the German Shepherd have become so proficient at what they do simply because they got the best training.
 Mind you, these are smart dogs that know what they want and can easily pick up the scent of a wannabe dog trainer from a real seasoned handler.
 They know if you’re just pretending to be its master.
 They also know if they can push their luck and test your limits.
-This is where majority of dog owners fail.
+This is where the majority of dog owners fail.
 They easily snap.
 They don’t have the patience and perseverance to train their dogs, let alone a mix of two of the most revered breeds on the planet.

-Training the Shepweiler shouldn’t be that difficult, but only if you start it as young as 6 weeks old.
+Training the Shepweiler shouldn’t be difficult, but only if you start it as young as 6 weeks old.
 The puppy doesn’t need to go to advanced dog obedience training right away.
-Housebreaking is important as this establishes the ground rules you and the dog will be observing in the house.
+Housebreaking is important as this establishes the ground rules you and the dog will be following in the house.
 Potty training and crate training are equally important.
 Learning basic dog obedience commands like ‘come’ and ‘sit’ are crucial in many dog-related activities specially when going outdoors.

 Shepweilers are mighty large dogs.
 Unfortunately, they are quite prone to gastric dilatation volvulus as well as obesity.
-You don’t want a fat Shepweiler.
-You want it to be beefy muscular.
+You don’t want a fat Shepweiler; you want it to be beefy muscular.
 As such, it is imperative that you learn just how much calories the Shepweiler will require, factoring its weight, age, activity level, life stage, and a few other factors.